manufaktor/immi-im-blog/posts/using-uuid-in-sqlite.md

 This doesn't work, because 3.31.0 just includes the source for the UUID extension, but it's not part of any build.
 So let's change this by getting the [source code](https://sqlite.org/src/file/ext/misc/uuid.c) first.

-Once we've downloaded the source file, we need to compile the extension, using `gcc`:
+Once we've downloaded the source file, [we need to compile the extension](https://sqlite.org/loadext.html), using `gcc`:

 ```sh
 # passing my brew-installed version of sqlite to be included in the search path
 gcc -g -fPIC -I /usr/local/opt/sqlite/include -dynamiclib uuid.c -o uuid.dylib
 ```

-Now we should have a compiled the `uuid.dylib` extension, which we can load into SQLite:
+Now we should have a compiled `uuid.dylib` extension, which we can load into SQLite:

 ```sh
 $ /usr/local/opt/sqlite3/bin/sqlite3